 Generally, if your generic credit profile is in good shape, your mortgage credit scores will likely fall in line.
 Your educational scores are often a good indicator of your overall credit health.
 But the picture can get complicated for borrowers on the margins.

-There's still tremendous value in regular credit monitoring, whether it’s through an app or tool or by getting free copies of your credit reports from Annual Credit Report.com.
-Don’t give up on educational credit scores, either.
+There's still tremendous value in regular credit monitoring, whether through an app or tool or by getting free copies of your credit reports from Annual Credit Report.com.

 Generic credit scores can be a helpful guidepost that gives consumers a good feel for their creditworthiness.
 In many cases, these scores will be in the same neighborhood as your industry-specific FICO scores.
 Seeing these educational scores go up and down, depending on how you use credit, also helps foster good habits.